1. Learn Center

 Ethereum vs. Bitcoin: What’s the difference?

-Ethereum differs fundamentally from Bitcoin’s network, because the former aims to support applications and smart contracts and offer a decentralized currency platform.
+Ethereum differs from Bitcoin in many ways with a large fundamental difference is the scope of functionality.
+From a functionality perspective, Ethereum aims to support applications and smart contracts and offer a decentralized platform which anyone can build on.
 In contrast, Bitcoin focuses exclusively on being a superior asset and a form of money.

 Ethereum and Bitcoin both rely on blockchain technology.
-Presently, both rely on the Proof-of-Work (PoW) consensus mechanism to secure the network.
-However, an upcoming change in Ethereum's architecture will change Ethereum’s consensus mechanism to Proof-of-Stake (PoS), which will change its speed, accessibility, and functionality.
+In the past, both relied on the Proof-of-Work (PoW) consensus mechanism to secure the network.
+However, a rest change in Ethereum's architecture switched Ethereum’s consensus mechanism to Proof-of-Stake (PoS), which upgraded its speed, accessibility, and functionality.

 Are Ethereum and ether the same thing?

 Ethereum’s website cites ether as “the currency of Ethereum apps.”
-To use the Ethereum network, one must pay in ether.
+To use the Ethereum network, one must use ether.

 To further break this down, we can consider ether as Ethereum’s fuel.
 Ethereum requires a lot of computing power to run, and this power is not available for free.
 Users are required to pay for Ethereum transactions and operations using ether, which facilitates applications to run on the platform.